 And I was answering all the emails, filling all the orders, doing everything, which was great.
 And it was working fine until about October, November, Black Friday kicks in, busy season, and I was like, “Oh my God!”
 At that time I was rushing for a fraternity, I had a girlfriend at the time, I had finals, I had school, and I was running this multi-million business by myself in the middle of busy season.
 It was my first busy season ever.
 And it was insane.

 Honestly, I don’t even know how I survived it.
 I had help from the few people I added on the last minute and getting the person I was working part time to step it up after a lot of talking.
 He was awesome.
 He was really the only reason, we survived.
-And my “AHA” moment was come January 2nd, I sat down my small team, and I was like, “Alright, not only are we hiring, but we need to make sure that we’re prepared for every holiday, for busy season, going forward.”
-I can never be understaffed again, as long as I am running companies.
+And my “AHA” moment was come January 2nd, I sat down with everyone there, and I was like, “Alright, not only are we hiring, but we need to make sure that we’re prepared for every holiday, for busy season, going forward.”
+I can never lack manpower again, as long as I am running businesses.

 J: So, talk to me about this multi-million dollar business you were running while in college.
 What year was it approximately and what exactly was it.